Dunlop Rubber: Geddes era diversification

-The inter-war years saw considerable international expansion for Dunlop.
+The interwar period saw considerable international expansion for Dunlop.
 The German subsidiary was reacquired after the First World War, and by 1929, Dunlop of Germany operated the second largest tyre factory in the country.
 Dunlop built manufacturing facilities in Ireland, South Africa and India during the 1930s.
-In 1932 the Dunlop bridge was built over the Circuit De La Sarthe, home to the Le Mans 24-hour race.
+In 1932, the Dunlop bridge was built over the Circuit De La Sarthe, home to the Le Mans 24-hour race.

-The years 1922 to 1937 firmly established Dunlop as a household name.
+It was during the interwar period that Dunlop became firmly established as a household name.
 By 1939, Dunlop was one of the largest British multinational companies.

-During the 1930s, Dunlop designed and licensed the production of joysticks and joystick components on British and other allied aircraft – most notably the joystick grip and head on the early Merlin engine Supermarine Spitfires that saw service during the early stages of World War II and the Battle of Britain.
+During the 1930s, Dunlop designed and licensed the production of joysticks and joystick components on British and other allied aircraft – most notably the joystick grip and head on the early Merlin engine Supermarine Spitfires that saw service during the early stages of the Second World War II.
+The outbreak of the war led to the company's expansion plans being paused; extensive efforts were directed into mitigating the temporary loss of natural rubber supplies and manufacturing sites that fell into Axis hands.
+Throughout the conflict, Dunlop was a key supplier of both tyres and rubber goods to the Allied forces.